-- Student responses will vary based on their individual research but listen for students to use the language of criteria 3 and 4 from the Conducting Independent Searches Checklist. - 1 Criterion 3 on the Conducting Independent Searches Checklist is "Determines if information is sufficient to address established inquiry paths and questions in the Research Frame and adjusts the search accordingly."
-Criterion 4 is "Reads sources closely, analyzes details and ideas, and takes notes for each source to determine how it addresses inquiry questions and paths." - 3 Students were provided with a Conducting Independent Searches Checklist in 10.3.2 Lesson 7. - 1 Circulate during the pair discussion to monitor students' research progress and to hold students accountable for homework completion. - 1 Consider drawing students' attention to their application of standard W.9-10.7, through the use of research skills necessary to complete this activity.
+- Student pairs discuss the homework from the previous lesson. - Student responses will vary based on their individual research questions/problems and research conducted.
+Students should use the language of criteria 3 and 4 from the Conducting Independent Searches Checklist. - Criterion 3 on the Conducting Independent Searches Checklist is "Determines if information is sufficient to address established inquiry paths and questions in the Research Frame and adjusts the search accordingly."
+Criterion 4 is "Reads sources closely, analyzes details and ideas, and takes notes for each source to determine how it addresses inquiry questions and paths." - Students were provided with a Conducting Independent Searches Checklist in 11.3.2 Lesson 7. - Circulate during the pair discussion to monitor students' research progress and to hold students accountable for homework completion. - Consider drawing students' attention to their application of standard W.11-12.7 through the use of research skills necessary to complete this activity.